Carolyn Jones: Final years

 Jones gained the role of the power-driven political matriarch Myrna Clegg in the CBS daytime soap opera Capitol in 1981.
 The following year, shortly after Capitol debuted, she was diagnosed with colon cancer and played many of her scenes in a wheelchair.
 The cancer spread quickly to her liver and stomach.
 Despite the pain, Jones finished the first season.

 After being diagnosed with cancer Jones continued to work, telling colleagues that she was being treated for ulcers.
 After a period of apparent remission, the cancer returned in 1982.

 Death

-In July 1983, she fell into a coma at her home in West Hollywood, California, where she died on August 3.
+In July 1983, a year after her cancer returned, Jones fell into a coma at her home in West Hollywood, California, where she died on August 3.
 Her body was cremated the next day and a memorial service was held at Glasband-Willen Mortuary in Altadena, California, on August 5.
-Her ashes were inurned in her mother's crypt at Melrose Abbey Memorial Park & Mortuary in Anaheim, California.
+Her ashes were interred in her mother's crypt at Melrose Abbey Memorial Park & Mortuary in Anaheim, California.
 She donated her Morticia costume and black wig to the Academy of Motion Picture Arts and Sciences and a collection of The Addams Family scripts was donated by Bailey-Britton to UCLA.